redemptive/telepath-api/README.md

 TDD all the way with test cases for eventuality I can think of.

 This is a nodejs project using express.
 Full test cases written with mocha and chai.
+Uses a MongoDB database for backend.

 This is part of my telepath project.
 A react frontend for this app is available at my telepath repository.